 Barbara has a solid background and 20 years expertise in drafting and managing EU-funded projects in the area of social sciences.
 She has worked at the European Commission in the thematic unit of Migration and Asylum (DG DEVCO) dealing with policy formulation and implementation of migration & development topics, on diaspora and remittances.
 Previously, she worked for private consultancies managing development cooperation EU-funded projects on themes such as strengthening the capacities of civil society organisations in ACP countries.
 Currently, Barbara coordinates the Social Justice and Inclusion Interdisciplinary Research Platform, she follows Horizon Europe Cluster 2 about Inclusive Societies and deals with Social Impact.
 Barbara holds a degree in International and Diplomatic Sciences from the University of Trieste (Italy).

 Osane joined Deusto International Relations office in 2008 and has been a member of IRPO since its inception in 2011.
 Her main area of activity is the support to DEUSTO research teams in attracting international talent through Horizon Europe Excellent Science Pillar, notably the Marie Skolodowska Curie Actions and the European Research Council.
 She also supports the internationalisation of research in the areas of Sustainable and Creative Cities and Communities.
 In this line, she coordinates the Interdisciplinary Research Platform B-creative.
 She is in charge of the improvement processes at IRPO.
 Osane holds a Law Degree from the University of Deusto, a Master in Legal Practice from the Institute of Law and Business (IDEM) and in Euroculture from Rijksuniversiteit Groningen.

 Silvia Fernández Tobío

-Luana Ferreira and Manuel Moreno collaborate with the team supporting the internalisation of DEUSTO's research.
+Icy Anabo, Luana Ferreira and Joseba Larrea collaborate with the team supporting the internationalisation of Deusto’s research.